MarkCumminsIRL/DFCS-H3014/labs/02-Introducing_git_and_github/README.md

 #### Exercise 3

-Finally Lets update and change some of the files locally and then push back up to the GitHub Server one last time.
+Finally lets update and change some of the files locally and then push back up to the GitHub Server one last time.

 ```bash
 git add --all